Sapphires Gemstones: Colors, Prices, and How to Buy Loose Stones

 How Are Sapphires Valued?
 The 4 Cs Explained

-Valuing sapphires gemstones follows a structured system similar to diamond grading.
+Valuing a sapphire follows a structured system similar to diamond grading.
 Four factors matter: Color, Clarity, Cut, and Carat Weight.
 But let's be honest, color accounts for roughly 60-70% of a sapphire's final price tag.
 The other three Cs fill in the rest.

 Color: Where 60-70% of Value Lives